pytest-dev/pytest/README.txt

 The py lib is a Python development support library featuring the following tools and modules:

-* py.test: automated testing tool
+* py.test: tool for distributed automated testing
 * py.execnet: ad-hoc distributed execution
+* py.code: dynamic code generation and introspection
+* py.path:  uniform local and svn path objects
 * py.magic.greenlet: micro-threads
-* py.path:  uniform local and svn path objects

 It includes code and contributions from several people, listed in the LICENSE file.